hollowdoor/file_loop/README.md

 Returns a promise that resolves to an object with these fields.

--	file.name = the file name
+-	file.name = the basename of the file
 -	file.path = the full path of the file
 -	file.stats = the stats for the file
 -	file.root = the cwd of the file

-When no there are no more files then the promise resolves to `null` which will stop a loop.
+When there are no more files then the promise resolves to `null` which will stop a loop.

 Possible Usage
 --------------